Blosc/python-caterva/doc/source/reference/ndarray.rst

 NDArray
 =======

 The multidimensional data array class.
+This class consists of a set of useful parameters and functions that allow not only to define an array correctly, but also to handle it in a simple way, being able to extract multidimensional slices from it.

 .. currentmodule:: caterva.NDArray